 Consisting of 11 rooms, the Royal Apartments now serve as the chambers of the royal family and can be accessed through a private visit.
 The apartments are made up of rare and elaborate furnishings, tapestries, and architecture influenced by the Moorish rule.
 Also, find an exquisite collection of paintings, books, and tapestries that adorn the walls of the apartments.
 These are private quarters of the royal family, which is why photography is strictly prohibited.

-A. Yes.
-Alcazar Seville tours are available for booking.
+Yes, Alcazar Seville tours are available for booking online.

-A. You can book an Alcazar Seville tour online.
+You can book an Alcazar Seville tour online in advance.

 There are two types of Alcazar Seville tours available – Skip the Line Guided Tour of Royal Alcazar of Seville and Seville’s Alcazar, Cathedral and Giralda Guided Tour.